 Once you have your LLC name, you will need to ensure that it meets the state requirements.
 You can find these on the Secretary of State's website, and they are as follows:

-- The business name cannot be the same as another name reserved by an existing Ohio LLC or a similar sounding company registered with the state.
+- The business name cannot be the same as another name reserved by an existing Ohio LLC or a similar-sounding company registered with the state.

-- The name must contain the terms “Limited Liability Company,” “LLC,” “ltd” or “L.L.C.”
-[1]
+- The name must contain the terms “Limited Liability Company,” “LLC,” "LTD," or “L.L.C.” as stated in the Ohio Secretary of State document [1].

 Read More: Looking Up an LLC in Ohio